ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-selecting-a-data-structure.md

 The main idea with this three-step approach is that we analyse the *data* and what we want to do with the data.
-When we have done this it becomes easier to decide the representation of the data, and after that we can start developing the algoithms.
+When we have done this it becomes easier to decide the representation of the data, and after that we can start developing the algorithms.

 When analysing your problem and the data, the following three questions can help you deciding which data structure to use.